-- The RRDRP provider shall select and appoint a single Expert within (30) days after receiving the response. - Experts must be independent of the parties to the post-delegation challenge.
-Each RRDRP provider (if more than one is selected) will follow its adopted procedures for requiring such independence, including procedures for challenging and replacing a Expert for lack of independence.
+- The RRDRP provider Shall select and appoint a single Expert within (3021) days after receiving the response. - Experts must be independent of the parties to the post-delegation challenge.
+Each RRDRP provider (if more than one is selected) will follow its adopted procedures for requiring such independence, including procedures for challenging and replacing an Expert for lack of independence.